SridharaDasu/CMSMLProjectData/README.md

 2. The '2. get_event_data.ipynb' is just a helper notebook to retrieve data for a single event.
 3. The '3.
 Merge_module.ipynb' uses our custom module 'merger.py' to merge the value of energies in bordering regions with True signal values.
 4. The '4. select_and_sort.ipynb' implements the selection and sorting of data to reduce its dimensions.
+5. The '5. jet_merge.ipynb' implements the merging, selection and sorting of jet data to reduce its dimensions.

 ###### Other